VU-QDA/data-management/README.md

 The most simple way to think of phases is during and after the project.
 During the project we want the artifact to be private, easily available and changeable.
-After the end of the project, we typically want the artifacts to remain available, yet not changeable.
+After the end of the project, we typically want the artifacts to remain available.

 In many cases, we will want to make artifacts publicly available.
 Although projects rarely last long, artifacts may be repurposed and can cycle in and out of these phases.

 For data management purposes, the most interesting phases are:
  * the active phase: the version is not final.
 We want easy access for processing and updating the